clragon/notified_preferences/README.md

 ## Advanced usage

-### Custom shared prefs instance
+### Custom shared prefs

-If you are already using a different `SharedPreferences` wrapper like encrypted_shared_preferences, or if you wanna mock the implementation for testing, you can pass it during itialization:
+If you are already using a different `SharedPreferences` wrapper like [`encrypted_shared_preferences`](https://pub.dev/packages/encrypted_shared_preferences), or if you want to mock the implementation for testing, you can pass it during initialisation:

 ```dart
 await settings.initialize(otherSharedPrefs);